bhooshanmore/KeepNote-1/AngularPart_KeepNote/README.md

 ## Prerequisites

-1. Fork this boilerplate repository
-2. Clone the boilerplate repository and cd into it
+1. Clone the boilerplate repository and cd into it
-3. Install dependencies `npm install`
+2. Install dependencies `npm install`
-4. Run the backend `npm run serve`  which shall run on port:3000
+3. Run the backend spring boot part
-5. Run the frontend `npm run start` which shall run on port:4200
+4. Run the frontend `npm run start` which shall run on port:4200

 ## Know your server